Specicount/Specicount/README.md

 * *Team Developer* - The Team Developers are responsible for assisting Team Leads in their specific projects.
 This includes back-end and front-end work where required.

 Our team charter can be found [here](https://drive.google.com/open?id=1F1k6C-FTzfjVUTyOtMI9Mt2XBjZPFsx-zroJ9AcWVsQ).
+The breakdown of our workload can be seen on our [Planner](https://tasks.office.com/ANU365.onmicrosoft.com/en-US/Home/Planner/#/plantaskboard?groupId=752d315f-2752-48cf-997c-2633cd55dc52&planId=d30F3Njbe0OwtxYCPTibV8gADMmS)
+(Please note, an ANU login may be required to view our Planner)

 # <a name='stakeholders'></a> 5.
 Stakeholders